Local Treatment Options

 Why are lymph nodes removed?

 Lymph nodes under the arm can be the first site where breast cancer spreads.
 The only way to determine whether breast cancer has spread to the lymph nodes is to remove and analyze them.
-Lymph node removal is reserved for individuals who have invasive breast cancer, whether they have breast conservation or a mastectomy.
-Information from lymph node analysis is used to determine whether systemic therapy should follow the local treatment.
-A new procedure called sentinel lymph node biopsy can be performed in an effort to remove fewer lymph nodes.
+Lymph node removal is reserved for individuals who have invasive breast cancer, whether they have a lumpectomy or a mastectomy.
+Information from lymph node analysis is used to decide whether the patient should have systemic therapy after the local treatment.
+Sentinel lymph node biopsy can usually be performed in an effort to remove fewer lymph nodes.

 What is breast reconstruction?

-Many individuals who have a mastectomy choose breast reconstruction.
-Breast reconstruction is accomplished by using either an expandable prosthesis or one's own tissue, which is usually transferred from the lower abdomen.
-This latter procedure is called a DIEP flap procedure (deep inferior epigastric perforator), or transverse myocutaneous flap (TRAM) procedure.
-Reconstruction can be done at the time of the mastectomy or at any time thereafter.
+Many people who have a mastectomy choose breast reconstruction.
+Breast reconstruction is done by using either an implant (silicone or saline) or one's own tissue, which is usually transferred from the lower abdomen.
+The most common tissue flap reconstruction is called the DIEP (deep inferior epigastric perforator) flap procedure and does not involve muscles from the abdominal wall.
+Reconstruction can be done at the time the mastectomy is done, or later.
 However, reconstruction after radiation therapy can be more challenging.

 Can't find the health information you’re looking for?